Consensys/tessera/README.md

 ```

-## Building Nexus
+## Building Tessera

-Checkout nexus from github and build using maven.
+Checkout Tessera from github and build using maven.
-Nexus can be built with different nacl implementations:
+Tessera can be built with different nacl implementations:

 #### jnacl